jiangdada1221/kaggleCompetition/Bengali.AI Handwritten Grapheme Classification/README.md

 ### File description
 utils.py : Codes for grid mask data augmentation; Codes for making the generators of the data for training and evaluation. <br />
-train.py : Codes for the model; Codes for the training process.
+train.py : Codes for the model; Codes for the training process. <br />
+dataPrepare.py : Codes for converting the original data (in .parquet format) into images.